Softmotions/ejdb/tcejdb/WIN32.md

 Notes
 --------------------------------

-* In order to build MSVC static library we need Microsoft's `lib.exe` tool, it automatically downloaded by `mxe-build.sh` from my dropbox account.
+* In order to build MSVC import library we need Microsoft's `lib.exe` tool, it automatically downloaded by `mxe-build.sh` from my dropbox account.
 So do not be surprised =)

 * Database files size on windows 32-bit are limited to 2GB, because on win32 all data is memmory mapped.